livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ####Sort By No Column####

+Notice in our example, the *State* column header is hilighted and there is a sorting arrow indicating an ascending sort.

 ![](images/media_1264520254003_display.png)

 To begin, make sure you set the **sort by column** property to empty.
 This will remove any column sorting that might be active.

     set the dgProp["sort by column"] of group "DataGrid 1" to empty

+Just copy and paste the above into the message box to execute it.

 ![](images/media_1264520291468_display.png)